CP1401/Practicals/prac_01/README.md

     ```

 7. To **run** this first program, **right-click** in the code
-    editor window and select the **run** option.
+    editor window and select **run**.
     (If it didn't work, please check for what the problem might be, and ask the nearest person for help if you need.)

 ### Project Structure: Use one project for all practicals

 PyCharm doesn't just work with individual code files, but with *projects*.
-You now have a project for our practicals, and this is the only one you'll need for all pracs.
+You now have a project for your practicals, and this is the only one you'll need for all pracs.

-So in order to keep your work organised, you will have one well-named folder (directory) for each prac.
+So in order to keep your work organised, you will have one well-named folder (directory) for each prac, with well-named files inside the relevant folder.

 Let's get used to following best practice (remember that's one of our goals), and create the first folder...